 Why does it seem so hard to learn this as an adult?

-One of our lead trainers, Kirsty Grosart, wrote about this same issue in regards to learning handstands as an adult – and it’s really the same concept.
-She says it comes down to three main challenges (paraphrased from her article):
+Kirsty Grosart, talks about this same issue in regards to learning handstands as an adult – and it’s really the same concept.
+She says it comes down to three main challenges:

 - Adults have much larger bodies than children, which are simply more difficult to maneuver.